UD-CISC374/educational-game-project-team-11-david-and-kevin/egdd.md

   - Explanation: They may be able to provide more insight about maintaining an ecosystem and planting crops that we could utilize in our game mechanics.
 - Being Computer Science students :
   - Medium: Experience
-  - Explanation: A student that is fairly new to Computer Science and programming may have a difficult time grasping the concepts of conditional statements and logic gates.
-We felt we could incorporate these lessons into the game mechanics by making some of the land cultivation automated using these concepts.
+  - Explanation: A student that is fairly new to Computer Science and programming may have a difficult time grasping some basic concepts.
 - Animal Crossing
   - Medium: Game
   - Explanation: Animal Crossing is an open-ended game with no definitive objectives where the player is able to interact with anthropomorphic animals and the environment extensively from talking to villagers to planting crops.
 The idea of cultivating a foreign environment and interacting with unique fictional creatures was inspired from this.